AA/PPS 04.02.03 - Non-tenure Line Faculty Workload Release Program

 Eligibility to apply and be considered is limited to faculty members with:

-at least 8 long semesters of service at Texas State with a 50% or more FTE teaching appointment; and
+at least eight long semesters of service at Texas State by the start of the leave with a 50 percent or more full time equivalent (FTE) teaching appointment; and

-a 100% FTE teaching appointment at the time of application and during the semester(s) of the workload release project.
+a 100 percent FTE teaching appointment at the time of application and during the semesters of the workload release project.

 Additionally, for faculty who have received prior workload release:

-at least 8 long semesters of service with a 50% or more FTE teaching appointment since the last workload release, and
+at least eight long semesters of service at Texas State by the start of the leave with a 50 percent or more FTE teaching appointment since the last workload release; and

-report(s) from previous workload release completed as required in Paragraph 15 of this PPS.
+reports from previous workload release completed as required in Section 04.06 of this policy.

 The Faculty Senate will publish an annual request for proposals and notice of the cycle calendar.
-By September 15, the faculty member must meet with his/her chair/director to discuss the leave project goals potential benefits to the department/school, and its impact on course scheduling.
-The deadline for faculty to complete and submit the online application to chair/director is generally October 10 of the year prior to the leave.
+By September 15 of the year prior to the leave, the potential faculty applicant must meet with his or her chair or director to discuss the project and goals of the leave, potential benefits to the department or school, and its impact on course scheduling.
+The deadline for faculty to complete and submit the online application to the chair or director is generally October 10 of the year prior to the leave.
 Consult the Faculty Senate website for specific dates.